 Cost of living is a critical factor to consider when deciding whether or not the overseas move will be successful.
 Whether you're working abroad, traveling or using your savings to live in another culture for a while, you need to determine how much daily life will cost to see if you can afford it.

 Will You Have Healthcare Coverage?

-Some countries will permit visa or work permit holders to access healthcare if needed while others have very strict stipulations on who is covered and when coverage begins.
-Check out this article on international healthcare coverage and researching options before you move.
+Some countries will permit visa or work permit holders to access healthcare if needed while others have very strict stipulations on who is covered and when the coverage begins.
 Most embassy or consulate sites will provide information for visitors.

 What and Who Are You Leaving Behind?